-The increasing complexity of transportation has made the automotive technician one of the most technically demanding occupations, as well as one of the most injury prone.
-Not only do modern school bus mechanics have to continually learn new technology, they have to constantly practice safety, for the benefit of students and themselves.
+The increasing complexity of transportation has made the automotive technician one of the most technically demanding occupations, as well as one of the most injury-prone.
+Not only do modern school bus mechanics have to continually learn new technology, but they also have to constantly practice safety, for the benefit of students and themselves.
 And that means staying out of harm’s way.

 With all workplace injuries estimated annually at 4.5 million in the U.S., workplace deaths are comparatively low, at 5,000 annually, according to the NSC.
 Fatalities also do occur within school transportation, even in the safest districts.

 The Pulaski County Special School District in Arkansas is recognized in its community for top bus safety and security protocols.
 School bus inspections are conducted four times a day.

 Yet the district reported the death of a veteran mechanic who was hit and killed by the bus that he had pulled over to close a lift gate door that had swung open.
 When the mechanic closed that door, the air brake disengaged, and the bus began rolling in neutral.
 It was the first school bus accident that resulted in a fatality for the district.